axelhahn/bash_sqlite/docs/50_All_functions.md

 Execute a given sql query on the given file
 👉🏼 see also: sqlite.queryRO()

-🌐 global  string  BSQLITE_FILE  file to execute the query on
+🌐 global  string  $BSQLITE_FILE  file to execute the query on

 🔹 param   string  optional: (can be skipped) file
 🟩 param   string  query